-With the appearance of new low-cost sensor technologies, monitoring air pollution is in the hands of everyone.
-These novel sensor technologies open the opportunity to monitor air quality at spatial resolutions not possible to reach with traditional monitoring systems.
+With the emergence of new low-cost sensor technologies, monitoring air pollution is in the hands of everyone.
+These novel sensor technologies open up the opportunity to monitor air quality at spatial resolutions not possible with traditional monitoring systems.
 Low-cost sensors are small, portable and easy to use.
-Citizens like you can now contribute to monitor the environment.
-In the next years, low-cost sensors will transform the way we describe and understand air pollution.
+Citizens like you can now contribute to monitoring the environment.
+In the next years, low-cost sensors will transform the way we understand and interpret air pollution.

-The CITI-SENSE Citizens’ Observatories Central Web Portal is designed to enable citizens to not only have Access to real-time environmental information provided by a wealth of Sensor and sensor platforms, including Portable sensors and Static sensors, Mobile Apps and different types of Air pollution perception surveys, but also to provide a Forum for discussion, debate and sharing of your own personal observations.
+The CITI-SENSE Citizens’ Observatories Central Web Portal is designed to enable citizens to access not only to real-time environmental information provided by a wealth of Sensor and sensor platforms (including portable sensors and static sensors, mobile apps and different types of air pollution perception surveys), but also to provide a forum for discussion, debate and sharing of your own personal observations.
 Your contributions are important and the Citizens’ Observatories Toolbox (COT) is yours!
-Here you can find what our COT can do for you and what you can do with our COT.
+Here you can find out what our COT can do for you and what you can do with our COT.

-What do you think about the air quality in the city you live, work or study?
-We would like to get your opinion!
-You can help us understand how city dwellers perceive air quality issues in the city by either completing a short, anonymous on-line survey or using our CityAir app to share how you perceive the air quality in your surroundings.
+What do you think about air quality in the city you live, work or study?
+We would like to hear from you!
+You can help us understand how city dwellers perceive air quality issues in the city by either completing a short, anonymous online survey or using our CityAir app to share how you perceive the quality of the air in your surroundings.
 It should only take 5-10 minutes.
 The results will be made public on this web site as well.

-Measurement data from fixed stations as well as micro sensors (mobile, hand carried, bike-mounted) which are deployed as part of the CITI-SENSE Project, are being used to assess air pollution in eight cities in Europe.
+Data obtained from fixed stations as well as micro sensors (mobile, hand-carried, bike-mounted) are deployed as part of the CITI-SENSE Project, the data collected are being used to assess air pollution in eight cities in Europe.

-This data will provide people with information about air quality and the health impact that air pollution can have on vulnerable groups.
+This data provides people with information about air quality and the impact of air pollution can have on vulnerable groups.
 This information can be vital to your health.

-Poor indoor air quality can have a major impact on both the students and the teachers’ ability to concentrate and work efficiently.
-This is a major issue across different parts of Europe and can reduce the quality of learning in Schools.
+Poor indoor air quality can have a major impact on both the students and the teachers’ ability to concentrate and learn efficiently.
+This is a major issue across different parts of Europe and can reduce the quality of learning in schools.

-To help schools to learn more about, and participate in improving air quality, we have equipped 12 schools in Europe with electronic sensor units that measure different aspects of indoor air.
+In order to help schools to learn more about, and participate in improving air quality, we equipped 12 schools in Europe with electronic sensor units that measure different aspects of indoor air.

-The sensor units measure temperature, relative humidity, CO2, VOC (volatile organic compounds), NO2, Particles (PM10, PM2.5, PM1), ozone, CO, noise and radon.
+The sensor units measure temperature, relative humidity, CO2, NO2, Particles (PM10, PM2.5), ozone, CO, noise and radon.
 The data is updated frequently, and can be viewed and accessed through this portal.

 Citizens’ Observatories in Vitoria, Spain, have been developed to monitor environmental quality in public spaces within the city!

 You can report on how you perceive your environment.
-Your subjective perceptions, e.g., is it too hot, too noisy, you can not breath properly, are important!
-And we want to know.
+Your subjective perceptions, e.g., if it is too polluted, too hot, too noisy or if you can’t breath properly, are important!
+And we would like to know.
 We are all affected by our environments, so if you have other physical/emotional symptoms, e.g., are you happy, sad, irritated, etc., feel free to let us know.

-In addition to upload your observations and leave your comments, you can also discuss any issue related to air quality in your surroundings, and participate in other ongoing discussions.
+In addition to uploading your observations and leaving your comments, you can also discuss any issue related to air quality in your surroundings, and participate in other ongoing discussions.
 We have a common forum where all participants can discuss with each other.

-We have developed various social media platforms to foster communication between the project’s partners, stakeholders and users, and to facilitate citizens’ engagement, participation and network building.
-These include a Citizens’ Observatories Facebook Page, Twitter Account, LinkedIn Group, YouTube, and city-based Facebook page.
-These social media platforms are all about engagement, participation, relationship building and dissemination.
-Every platform encourages its users to take part, by commenting on what they see and getting involved in conversations with others.
+We have developed various social media platforms to facilitate communication between the project partners, stakeholders and users, and to facilitate citizens’ engagement, participation and network building.
+These include a Citizens’ Observatories Facebook Page, Twitter Account, LinkedIn Group, YouTube, and city-based Facebook pages.